 Colorado Division of Homeland Security and Emergency Management (DHSEM) and Colorado Voluntary Organizations Active in Disaster (COVOAD) have launched a website with data for people wanting to help those impacted by the Colorado floods and wildfires at www.helpcoloradonow.net

 Also please read It’s A Disaster!
 Now what..? to learn more about the declaration process, tips on what to do (and not do) to help disaster victims, and more.

 Our hearts go out to the families and businesses dealing with the disasters in Colorado and elsewhere around our planet.
-Remember … emergencies and disasters happen each and every day so learn how to prepare for and recover from various types of scenarios by downloading some free preparedness topics from our IT’S A DISASTER! book and please share them (and this post) with others.
+Remember … emergencies and disasters happen each and every day so learn how to prepare for and recover from various types of scenarios with a free ebook portion of our IT’S A DISASTER! book and please share it and this post with others.